Alhadis/language-maxscript/README.md

 Usage
 -----
-Some users might wish to replicate the same look-and-feel of 3DS Max's built-in editor.
+Some users may wish to replicate the same look-and-feel of 3DS Max's built-in editor.
 In which case, they can use [this](mxs-scintilla.less) as a starting-point:

 ```less